ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 ```
 ## 4. Subscriber
 The subscriber allows applications to read messages from different topics in the MQTT broker. `mqtt:Listener` is used as
-a subscriber which requires a `mqtt:Service` in order to handle the incoming messages.
+a subscriber which requires a `mqtt:Service` to handle the incoming messages.
 ### 4.1.
 Configurations
 * When initializing the `mqtt:Listener`, following configurations can be provided.
 ```ballerina